 Rearranging tracks

-Hold a track button, then Press either or , to swap existing tracks.
+Hold a track button, then Press either Left arrow button or Right arrow button, to swap existing tracks.

 Please note that while the transpose track is originally at position 16, changing its position will not change its role, meaning the transpose track can be at any position.